inact25/create-next-mobile/README.md

 - **TypeScript**: Provides static type checking to ensure the correctness of the application.
 - **Tailwind CSS**: Enables easy styling with a mobile-first design philosophy.
 - **Atomic Design Principles**: Components are organized based on **Atoms**, **Molecules**, and **Organisms** to promote reusability.
-- **Mobile-First**: This project is specifically designed to create mobile applications with Next.js, focusing on mobile-specific layouts and performance optimizations.
+- **Mobile-First**: This project is specifically designed to create mobile web applications with Next.js, focusing on mobile-specific layouts and performance optimizations.

 ## Project Folder Structure